 As an educator, Mike has been an instructor or professor at Ohio University, Louisiana State University, the University of North Carolina and Lenoir-Rhyne University.
 He continues to guest lecture in academic institutions around the world.
 He is one of the most sought after speakers in the world on athletic development.
 He has lectured for the Wales, United Kingdom and Scottish Rugby World Cup teams, USA Speed Skating, the Chinese Olympic Coaches at the Beijing Sport University and the North Carolina Justice Academy where he has instructed the Physical Preparedness for Law Enforcement Officers course.
 He is a Level 1, 2, and 3 Instructor for USATF and has served as the Director of Technology, Biomechanics Chairperson, Sport Science Chairperson and Vertical Jumps Chairperson for USATF’s Coaches’ Education division.
-He is only one of two people to be a Level 3 instructor in three different event disciplines (sprints, throws, and jumps).
+He is one of only two people to be a Level 3 instructor in three different event disciplines (sprints, throws, and jumps).
 In his role as a USATF Coaches Education instructor, Mike became the youngest Level 2 (at the age of 26) and Level 3 (at 28) instructor ever in the 30 year history of the program.
 He has also taught more Level 1 schools than anyone in the history of the program.
-More recently, he has taken over as the sport science chair and one of the lead instructor for the USTFCCCA’s Coaching Academy.
+More recently, he took over as the sport science chair and one of the lead instructor for the USTFCCCA’s Coaching Academy.
 Additionally, Mike is a prolific author, having written 2 book chapters, 2 books, and over 20 articles published in nationally distributed publications ranging from Maxim to Runner’s World.
 He is regularly featured on websites as far ranging as ESPN, BBC, WebMD and Greatist.